-But the swap would reduce interference only in cluies where the frequencles are intertwined.
+But the swap would reduce interfer-ence only in cities where the frequen-cies are intertwined.

-Buy new equipment: Police departments could spend as little as a faw thousand dollars for new handheid redictor as much as \$100 million for an entirely new radio system that uses another part of specification.
+◆ Buy new equipment: Police depart-ments could spend as little at a few thousand dollars for new handheld redios or as much as \$100 million for an entirely new tadio system that uses an-other part of spectrum.

-The Miami Police Department spent \$52 million to buy 1.500 Motorola radios that eliminated 90 percent of the interference, said Louis Sciema, superintendent of communications.
+The Miami Police Department spent \$5.2 million to buy 1.500 Motorola ra-dios that eliminated 90 percent of the interference, said Louis Selema, superintendent of communications uses anomer section of the arrayers.

-The Anne Arundel County Police Department in Maryland spent about \$130,000 on 40 new radios that officers carry in interference-infested areas, said Capt.
+The Anne Arundel County Police De-partment in Maryland spent about \$130,000 on 40 new radios that officers carry in interference-infested areas, said Capt.
 Gordon Deans.

 No department has yet shelved an entire radio system in favor of one that uses another section of the airwayes.
-"This isn't entire to be

-"This isn't going to be a sliver-bullet, "This isn't going to be a sliver-bullet, magic snap-your-lingers, everybody sing Kumbaya and go-home solution.
-This is hard work," said Kevin Kearns, telecommunications manages for King County.
-Once Nextel and police and fire chiefs agree on solutions, the next question is: Who pays for life
+"This isn't going to be a silver-bullet, magic snap-your-lingers, everybody sing 'Kumbaya' and go-home soludon.
+This is hard work," said Kevin Kearns, telecommunications manager for King more than \$1 million researching inter-ference.
+Sandra Baer, a Nextel consul-tant, asked, "What is the appropriate cost-sharing?
+We're not a bank."

-Kathleen Ham, deputy chief of the PCC's Wireless Telecommunications Bureau, said only Congress can fund fixes.
+Once Nextel and police and fire chiefs agree on solutions, the next question is: Who pays for it?
+Kaitheen Ham, deputy chief of the PCC's Wireless Telecommunications Bureau, said only Congress can fund

 Officials with Nextel and police and fire departments say they shouldn't pay because they didn't create the problem.
-Krevor said Nextel has already spent
+Krevot said Nextel has already spent